wences-sanchez/Knowledge-Base/pages/Classical Mechanics (highlights).md

 				- ([Location 308](https://readwise.io/to_kindle?action=open&asin=B084D4ZC17&location=308))
 			- -
 			- -
-			- It is no possible for a graph to have more than one input and one output for every single vertex. #card
+			- It is no possible for a graph to have more than one input and one output for every single vertex. #car id:: 634014fb-d26b-4e88-8a0b-caae20ff540c
 				- The meaning of reversible—in the context of physics—can be described a few different ways.
 The most concise description is to say that if you reverse all the arrows, the resulting law is still deterministic.
 Another way, is to say the laws are deterministic into the past as well as the future.
 				- ([Location 309](https://readwise.io/to_kindle?action=open&asin=B084D4ZC17&location=309))
 			- -